 Real wood, cork and bamboo flooring contains natural variations in color and grain pattern.
 In order to prevent color "grouping" or repetitive grain patterns in the finished floor, it is recommended that boards be racked (visually sorted) before installation to create a satisfactory and pleasing color arrangement.
 Immediately prior to installation, unpack 1 or 2 cartons to get a sense of the range of color variation and arrange the planks to achieve a satisfactory appearance.
 When racking, inspect all boards for visible manufacturing defects.
 Boards with manufacturing defects in excess of industry standards (5% of total quantity) may be replaced by the dealer under the terms of the product warranty.
-Once installed, boards will not be eligible for replacement.
+Once installed, boards will be considered to have been accepted by the customer and will not be eligible for replacement.
 (See Warranty for details.)

-Install board 3.
-Hold it at angle and fit the butt end joint into the end of board 2.
-Drop board 3 slightly to engage the butt joint, then lift board 2 & 3 together and move gently up and down while pressing forward until the long side joint of board 3 locks into board 1.
-NOTE: Ensure that all butt joints are staggered by a minimum of 6".
+Take board 4 and saw off the tongue joint on the long side only.
+Hold it at angle and fit the butt end joint into the end of board 1.
+Drop board 4 slightly to engage the butt joint with board 1, then lift board 1 & 4 together and move gently up and down while pressing forward until the long side joint of board 4 locks into board 3.
+(Kneeling on board 3 while you do this will help hold everything in place.)